USEPA/e-manifest/docs/src/Services/Manifest/other.md

 ### Example

-The following HTTP request will return the list of all Site Ids for the state of California and Transporter Site Type:
+The following HTTP request will return the list of all site IDs for the state of California and Transporter Site Type:

 ```http
 GET /rcrainfo/rest/api/v1/emanifest/site-ids/CA/Transporter HTTP/1.1